About Lumberton

 Economy & Demographics

 Lumberton, Texas, boasts a diverse and thriving local economy, with a mix of industries and employers contributing to the city's prosperity.
-The retail and service sectors are well-represented, with several major shopping centers and a variety of local businesses catering to the needs of People.
+The retail and service sectors are well-represented, with several major shopping centers and a variety of local businesses catering to the needs of residents.
 The city is home to several industrial facilities, including manufacturing and warehousing operations, which provide a significant number of jobs for the local workforce.

 Lumberton's economy is further supported by its proximity to the Beaumont-Port Arthur metropolitan area, which offers a larger pool of employment opportunities and economic resources for the community.